Venice Canal Historic District: Canal improvement project

 The project included dredging the canals and removing the soil to a class 1 toxic site, removing crumbling sidewalks, replacing new sidewalks, 5 feet deep in center, 1 1/2 feet on the sides, Loffel Block at 55 degrees through the canals.
 Rebuilding the foot bridges that go over the canals.
 The property owners in the canals paid approximately $6,600 over a 10 year-period for a 30 by 90 foot lot frontage, and $7,800 for a 40 by 90 foot lot frontage.
 Work began in March 1992, and was completed in 1993.
 The assessment could be paid in full, or paid over time with interest at approximately 5% interest.[31]
 As a result of the completion of the Venice Canals Improvement, the VCA held a carnival in 1993 with Gondolas, food, art, music to celebrate the rehabilitation and improvement of the Venice Canals.
-Two gondolas from Naples California were rented to take passengers on the Venice Canals like in 1906.
-The Venice Canals again celebrated the Canal 10 year anniversary of the restoration with another party in 2003.
+Two gondolas from Naples, a Long Beach, California neighborhood built on three islands, were rented to take passengers on the Venice Canals as they had in 1906.
+The Venice Canals celebrated the 10-year anniversary of the restoration with another party in 2003.